-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues The management of the environmental and social elements in our operating power plants is under the responsibilty of the Directorate of Environment, Quality under Production Deputy Directorate General.
+Frequency with which climate-related issues are a scheduled agenda item Scheduled - some Governance mechanisms into which climate-related issues are integrated Reviewing and guiding Please explain The management of the environmental and social meetings annual budgets Overseeing major capital expenditures Reviewing innovation/R&D priorities Overseeing and guiding employee incentives Reviewing and guiding strategy Overseeing and guiding scenario analysis Overseeing the setting of corporate targets Monitoring progress towards corporate targets Overseeing and guiding public policy engagement Reviewing and guiding the risk management process elements in our operating power plants is under the responsibilty of the Directorate of Environment, Quality under Production Deputy Directorate General.
 The units responsible for the project undertake the management of the OSG and environmental performance during the period from the projecting phase to the commissioning of the plants.
 Key environmental and social performance data on our plants and project sites are reported to the Board of Directors.
 In addition, annual or periodic environmental and social performance monitoring reports and annual sustainability reports to financial institutions originating from signatories and contracts are also reported to the Board of Directors through the Executive Board.
+"Environment and Quality" is a regular standard agenda item for the Board of Directors Meetings.
+The related issues are discussed under this agenda item, regularly in BoD meetings.